cogentcore/core/tensor/README.md

 Result (3d array): 256 x 256 x 3
 ```

-Anything with a dimension size of 1 will match against any other sized dimension:
+Anything with a dimension size of 1 (a "singleton") will match against any other sized dimension:
 ```
 A      (4d array):  8 x 1 x 6 x 1
 B      (3d array):      7 x 1 x 5
 Result (4d array):  8 x 7 x 6 x 5
 ```
 In the innermost dimension here, the single value in A acts like a "scalar" in relationship to the 5 values in B along that same dimension, operating on each one in turn.
+Likewise for the singleton second-to-last dimension in B.

 Any non-1 mismatch represents an error:
 ```